Audio Museum 'House of Vintage Music'

 About museum

-Audio Museum 'House of Vintage Music' — the world's largest interactive museum of retro audio equipment.
-Visitors can see many interesting and rare vintage devices: gramophones, patephones, radiolas, reel-to-reel and cassette tape recorders, and more.
-They are all located in three themed halls dedicated to specific periods in the development of music playback devices from the late 19th century to the 1980s.
+Audio Museum 'House of Vintage Music' — the largest interactive museum of retro audio equipment in the world.
+Visitors can see many interesting and rare vintage pieces: gramophones, phonographs, radiolas, reel-to-reel and cassette tape recorders, and more.
+All of them are arranged in 3 themed halls dedicated to specific periods in the development of musical devices from the late 19th century to the 1980s.

-All exhibits of the new capital museum come from a private collection that was assembled over more than 20 years and has already reached 400 devices and 3,000 vinyl records.
-Guests can listen to the stories of old, unusual and rare audio devices, see the largest and the smallest records in the world, Thomas Edison's 1900 phonograph, Jean-Paul Belmondo's record player, the 'Philips' radio from a James Bond film, equipment from the studio where The Beatles recorded, as well as other American, European and domestic vintage items.
+All the exhibits of the new capital museum come from a private collection that was assembled over more than 20 years and has already reached 400 devices and 3,000 vinyl records.
+Guests can hear the stories of old, unusual and rare audio devices, see the largest and the smallest records in the world, Thomas Edison's 1900 phonograph, Jean‑Paul Belmondo's record player, a 'Philips' radio receiver from a James Bond film, equipment from the studio where The Beatles recorded, as well as other American, European and domestic vintage devices.

-All exhibits of the audio museum have retained excellent 'vocal abilities'; each has its own unique sound.
+All the exhibits in the audio museum have retained excellent 'vocal' qualities; each has its own distinctive sound.
 Visitors can hear the voices of bygone eras from authentic records, rare musical works recorded on shellac cylinders, vinyl records, reels and cassettes.

-In addition, the concert hall hosts concerts, lectures, theatrical evenings, creative meetings with artists and even silent film screenings with live sound accompaniment and a taper.
-And in the interactive photo zone, decorated in the style of the 1960s–70s, guests can immerse themselves in the past by watching Soviet TV programs on a retro television and calling a friend on a rotary phone, or relax by leafing through vintage books and magazines.
+In addition, the concert hall hosts concerts, lectures, theatrical evenings, creative meetings with artists and even screenings of silent films with live scoring and a tape operator.
+And in the interactive photo zone, styled in the spirit of the 1960s–1970s, guests can immerse themselves in the past by watching Soviet programs on a retro TV and calling a friend on a rotary phone, or relax by leafing through vintage books and magazines.